glhrmoura/js-quiz/README.md

 I have compiled some basic JavaScript language questions so developers can test their knowledge, and also learn some nuances of the language from the detailed answers to each question.

+The repository is open to contributions, whether new questions or even translations of answers into other languages.

 ## A few notes about the code
 - Assuming ECMAScript 6
 - Every snippet is run as a global code